 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-|According to the Population Connection combined audit of December 31, 2015 (Note 1), Population Connection reports receiving in-kind contributed services in 2017 on which it placed a value of $349,400.|
+|According to the Population Connection combined audit of December 31, 2017 (Note 1, Contributed services), Population Connection received in-kind contributed services in 2017 on which it placed a value of $349,400.|

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]